nucleome/nucleserver/README.md

 nucleserver.exe start -i [google sheet id or excel file] -p [port default:8611]
 ```

 If you are using Windows and not familiar with runnning command line tool in Windows, please read [this article](https://www.computerhope.com/issues/chusedos.htm) first.
-Then,you can run `cnbData` as a command line tool in terminal.
+Then,you can run `nucleserver` as a command line tool in terminal.

-The track configuration input for cnbData could be an Excel file or Google Sheet ID.
+The track configuration input for nucleserver could be an Excel file or Google Sheet ID.

 ### Start with an Example
 [Example Input: Google sheet](https://docs.google.com/spreadsheets/d/1nJwOozr4EL4gnx37hzF2Jmv-HPsgFMA9jN-lbUj1GvM/edit#gid=1744383077)

-For easy start, you could download it as an excel file and named it as `nucle.xlsx`.
+For an easy start, user could download the Google Sheet above as an excel file and named it as `nucle.xlsx`.
-Then you can run the command below.
+Then run the command below.

 `nucleserver start -i nucle.xlsx`

-You can also skip downloading and use **Google Sheet ID** directly like this.
+Or skip downloading and use **Google Sheet ID** directly like this.

 `nucleserver start -i 1nJwOozr4EL4gnx37hzF2Jmv-HPsgFMA9jN-lbUj1GvM`

 > The **Google Sheet ID** is part of the url in your google sheet webpage.
 It is in blue background in the following demostration image.
 > ![Google Sheet ID Demo](https://nucleome.github.io/image/google_sheet_id_demo.png)

-When **first time** use `nucleserver` with google sheet, it will prompt a link in terminal to ask for authorize permission, copy this link to browser and get back a token, then copy and paste this token to command terminal, a credential token will be stored in `[Your Home Dir]/.nucle/credentials/gsheet.json`.
+When **first time** use `nucleserver` with google sheet, it will prompt a link in terminal to ask for authorize access googls sheet permission, copy this link to browser and get back a token, then copy and paste the token to command terminal, a credential token will be stored in `[Your Home Dir]/.nucle/credentials/gsheet.json`.

 ### Input Google Sheet or Xlsx Format